Barbie as the Island Princess: Plot

 Antonio argues with Peter and abdicates the throne to Rita.
 He leaves a note for Ro, saying he will run away with her.
 Tika overhears and hides the note, fearing she may lose Ro.
-Meanwhile, Ariana sends her pet rats to spread "sunset herb" through the kingdom.
-The poison causes all animals who ingest it to fall into a coma, including Tallulah and Azul.
+Meanwhile, Ariana sends her pet rats to spread a poisonous herb that causes all animals who ingest it to fall into a coma, including Tallulah and Azul.
 Peter imprisons Ro and her animals, believing they brought the "disease" to Apollonia.

 Peter strikes a bargain with Antonio – Ro and the animals will be freed if Antonio marries Luciana.
 Antonio reluctantly agrees.
 Shortly after, Ro and her animals are sent away on a ship.
 Tika realizes her mistake and apologizes for hiding the note, and Ro forgives her.
-A sailor in Ariana's pay knocks them all overboard; shortly before being rescued by dolphins, Ro has a flashback to the shipwreck in her childhood, and remembers her name is Rosella.
+A sailor in Ariana's pay knocks them all overboard; falling into the sea causes Ro to remember her full name, Rosella.

-Returning to Apollonia, Ro learns from a little bird that Ariana had put sunset herb in the wedding cake to kill Peter and Antonio.
-Ro makes an antidote to wake Azul and the other animals, but is stopped by guards.
-Tika disrupts the wedding and gets Antonio to come to Ro's rescue, while Sagi takes the antidote to Tallulah, waking her.
-When Ro accuses Ariana, no one believes her; until Luciana reveals her mother had forbidden her to eat the wedding cake, claiming it was bad luck.
-Ariana attempts to flee in a carriage, but is wrecked and flung into a pigsty.
+Returning to Apollonia with the aid of a pod of dolphins, Ro learns from a bird that Ariana had put the herb in the wedding cake to kill Peter and Antonio.
+Ro makes an antidote for the sunset herb, but is stopped by guards.
+Tika disrupts the wedding and gets Antonio to rescue Ro, while Sagi takes the antidote to Tallulah, waking her.
+Ro accuses Ariana to a skeptical Peter, and Luciana backs her up, revealing that her mother had forbidden her to eat the wedding cake because it was "bad luck".
+Ariana attempts to flee in a carriage, but is flung into a pigsty.

-Antonio proposes to Ro, who is at last welcomed into the family.
-When Ro reveals her full name, one of the wedding guests, Queen Marissa of Paladia, comes forward and says that her daughter, Princess Rosella, had gone overboard in a shipwreck while they were at sea many years ago.
-Ro's memory returns, realizing she is the long lost princess of Paladia, and she and Marissa sing the lullaby from her childhood together, proving they are related.
-Ro and Antonio are married, and Luciana meets a handsome prince at their wedding.
-Ro and Antonio then sail off to go on new adventures, with Tika, Sagi, Azul, and Tallulah in tow.
+Antonio proposes to Ro, who is welcomed into the family.
+When Ro reveals her full name, one of the wedding guests, Queen Marissa of Paladia, comes forward and says that her daughter, Princess Rosella, had gone overboard in a shipwreck many years ago.
+Ro's memory returns as she and Marissa sing the lullaby from her childhood together, proving they are related.
+Ro and Antonio are married, and sail off with Tika, Sagi, Azul, and Tallulah in tow.